NASA-Planetary-Science/sbpy/docs/status.rst

 Status Page
 ===========

 This page indicates the development status of `sbpy`.
-The development is expected to conclude in 2024.
+The initial development is expected to conclude in 2025.

-The current development version is **v0.5.dev**; its status is as follows:
+The current development version is **v0.6.dev**; its status is as follows:

 .. image:: https://github.com/NASA-Planetary-Science/sbpy/actions/workflows/ci_cron_weekly.yml/badge.svg
     :target: https://github.com/NASA-Planetary-Science/sbpy/actions